Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

 \global\long \Tcyc{T_{\text{cyc}}} \global\long \kTwoVal{17} \global\long \kThreeMin{6} \global\long \kThreeMax{11} \global\long \kThreeChoices{\{\kThreeMin,9,\kThreeMax\}} \global\long \kThreeDecomp{8} \global\long \kThree{k_{3}^{+}}

-In our second example, we consider the Brusselator CRN~\citep{prigogine1968symmetry}, a well-known model of a chemical oscillator, shown above in Figure~\ref{fig:crn}.
+In our second example, we consider the Brusselator~\citep{prigogine1968symmetry}, a well-known CRN model of a chemical oscillator, shown above in Figure~\ref{fig:crn}.

-To analyze the Brusselator, we use the fact that two of the reactions, $X_{1}\rightleftharpoons X_{2}$ and $3X_{1}\rightleftharpoons2X_{1}+X_{2}$, have the same stoichiometry.
-We may then introduce the reaction-level coarse-graining described in Section~\ref{subsec:cg}, which gives the following coarse-grained stoichiometric matrix and forward/reverse fluxes:
+To analyze this system, we use the fact that two of the reactions, $X_{1}\rightleftharpoons X_{2}$ and $3X_{1}\rightleftharpoons2X_{1}+X_{2}$, have the same stoichiometry.
+We then introduce the reaction-level coarse-graining described in Section~\ref{subsec:cg}, giving the following coarse-grained stoichiometric matrix and forward/reverse fluxes:

 The resulting coarse-grained forces are conservative,